JrCab22/Active-Directory/README.md

 -  We will create a new admin employee named James King with the username of james_admin and set their password.
--  Add james_admin to the "Domain Admins" Security group: Right clock on the user --> Properties --> Click add on member of --> Type Domain admins and click Check names --> Click ok then apply then ok.
+-  Add James King to the "Domain Admins" Security group: Right clock on the user --> Properties --> Click add on member of --> Type Domain admins and click Check names --> Click ok then apply then ok.

   ![image](https://github.com/user-attachments/assets/a9ed6515-22af-4063-8f02-2c13cb1e483c)